cube-drone/rt0/players-guide/src/player/generated/fool.md

 * Any time you take Damage, (even if offset with your Shield), you may say "Hit Me" to the GM.
    * Draw a card from the deck.
    * If it's a Minor Arcana, play it face-down on Blackjack.
-   * If it's The Tower, take 1 Corruption Point _and_ discard all cards on Blackjack.
+   * If it's The Tower, take 1 Corruption Point, trigger Catastrophe, _and_ discard all cards on Blackjack.
    * If it's a Major Arcana, discard it without playing it.

 ### Everyone Loves a Parade
 _You're being extremely distracting._

+_Corruption Upgrade: You're Driving Me Crazy_

-* Place any card on Everyone Loves a Parade.
+* Place any Minor Arcana on Everyone Loves a Parade.
-* Once a card has been played on Everyone Loves a Parade, the next card must be either one higher than the highest card on Everyone Loves a Parade, or one lower than the lowest card on Everyone Loves a Parade.
+* Once a card has been played on Everyone Loves a Parade, the next card must be the same numerical value as the card on Everyone Loves a Parade.
-* When there are 3 cards on Everyone Loves a Parade:
+* When there are 2 cards on Everyone Loves a Parade:
    * every Adversary is forced to redraw the Intent that they would execute this turn.
+   * gain 3 Shield.
    * discard all cards on Everyone Loves a Parade.

 ### You're Driving Me Crazy